-Collective routine calls operations can (but are not required to) return complete locally as soon as their the callers participation in the collective communication is complete finished.
-The local completion of a call collective operation indicates that the caller is now free to access locations in the communication buffer.
+Collective routine callsoperations can (but are not required to) returncomplete locally as soon as their the caller's participation in the collective communication is complete finished.
+The local completion of a callcollective operation indicates that the caller is now free to access locations in the communication buffer.
 It does not indicate that other processes in the group have completed or even started the operation (unless otherwise implied by in the description of the operation).
-Thus, a collective communication call may, or may not, have the effect of synchronizing all calling processes.
-This statement excludes, of course, the barrier function.
+A blocking operation is complete as soon as the call returns.
+A nonblocking (immediate) call requires a separate completion operation, cf. ??
+(Section 3.7).
+Thus, a collective communication calloperation may, or may not, have the effect of synchronizing all calling processes.
+This statement excludes, of course, the barrier function operation.